List of Twin Peaks characters: Bobby Briggs

 Robert "Bobby" Briggs, played by Dana Ashbrook, was Laura Palmer's boyfriend.
 His father is Major Garland Briggs, a member of the U.S. military, with whom he has an uneasy relationship.
 Though Bobby was secretly seeing Shelly Johnson before Laura's death, he becomes jealous of James Hurley when he discovers that James was secretly seeing Laura.
 As it turns out, Laura did not really love Bobby but was merely using him as a source of cocaine.

-The prequel film Twin Peaks: Fire Walk with Me shows that just two days before Laura's death, Bobby (accompanied by Laura) had a midnight meeting, arranged by Jacques Renault, with Cliff Howard, deputy in Deer Meadow, the town in which Teresa Banks was murdered the previous year.
-Howard was supplying Bobby with cocaine to be sold in Twin Peaks; when an inebriated Laura yanked the drugs out of his hands, Howard pulled a gun and Bobby shot him.
-This scene explains what James Hurley reported to Donna Hayward in the series pilot — that Laura, the night she was murdered, had mentioned to him that someone had been killed.
+The prequel film Twin Peaks: Fire Walk with Me shows that two days before Laura's death, Bobby (accompanied by Laura) had a midnight meeting, arranged by Jacques Renault, with Cliff Howard, deputy in Deer Meadow, the town in which Teresa Banks was murdered the previous year.
+Howard was supplying Bobby with cocaine to be sold in Twin Peaks; when an inebriated Laura yanks the drugs out of his hands, Howard pulls a gun and Bobby shoots him.
+This scene explains what James reported to Donna Hayward in the series pilot: that the night she was murdered, Laura had told him that someone had been killed.

 In the first episode, Bobby is a suspect in Laura's death, but Cooper determines he is innocent and has him released.
-He and Shelly eventually move in together when Leo Johnson becomes comatose.
+Bobby and Shelly move in together when Leo Johnson becomes comatose.
 He tries to become an assistant to Ben Horne but falls in with Horne at the point of Horne's nervous breakdown and finds little success.

-Bobby later becomes a deputy in the Twin Peaks sheriff's department, a position he assumes by 2014.
-As Major Briggs's son, Bobby is able to solve clues left behind by his father that mystify Sheriff Truman and Hawk.
-He is the father of Shelly Johnson's daughter, Becky.
+Bobby later becomes a deputy in the Twin Peaks sheriff's department, a position he assumes by 2016.
+As Major Briggs's son, he is able to interpret clues his father left behind that mystify Sheriff Truman and Hawk.
+He is the father of Shelly's daughter, Becky.

 Hurley/Jennings families

 Ed Hurley

 "Big" Ed Hurley, played by Everett McGill, runs the local gas station.
 He also looks after his nephew James Hurley.

-His marriage to Nadine, who is constantly seesawing between being overbearing and highly depressed, ceased to be loving long ago, and seems driven primarily by his guilt over the hunting accident on their honeymoon where she lost her eye.
+His marriage to Nadine, who is constantly seesawing between overbearing and highly depressed, ceased to be loving long ago, and seems driven primarily by his guilt over the hunting accident on their honeymoon in which she lost an eye.
 Due to a misunderstanding, he married her over his high-school sweetheart Norma Jennings.
-He has been carrying on an affair with Norma, but his guilt, along with the imminent release of Norma's violent husband Hank, causes them to break things off.
+He has been having an affair with Norma, but his guilt, along with the imminent release of Norma's violent husband Hank, causes them to break things off.
 They resume their affair after Nadine regresses into her teen years and starts dating Mike, a teenager.
 Nadine even hospitalizes Hank while defending Ed from him.
-Ed and Norma announce their intention to be married, but Nadine's sudden recovery throws things into doubt.
+Ed and Norma announce their intention to marry, but Nadine's sudden recovery throws things into doubt.
 25 years later, Nadine gives Ed her blessing to be with Norma.

 Ed is also one of the Bookhouse Boys and serves as "unofficial deputy" to Sheriff Truman.